5 Staves of A Christmas Carol. Day Five

 Scrooge had been sobbing at the end of his meeting with the last ghost, with the tears still wet on his face, he grabs his bed curtains and exclaims, “They are not torn down…

-Scrooge at this point is beside himself with joy.
-He makes note of all the things in his room that remind him of his adventures as if trying to memorize them.
-In the first Stave of this series it was mentioned that Scrooge’s first name Ebenezer, was a reference to something that is used to remember great events with.
+Scrooge, at this point, is beside himself with joy.
+He notes all the things in his room that remind him of his adventures as if trying to memorize them.
+In the first Stave of this series, it was mentioned that Scrooge’s first name, Ebenezer, was a reference to something used to remember great events.
 Here Scrooge is making a list of Ebenezer’s for himself.

-Walk – er was not just said, it was emphasized with a specific movement.
-On walk you closed your hand into a fist and brought your fist up to your face with your thumb touching your nose and you knuckles facing up.
-On er you spread you fingers up and out with your thumb still touching your nose.
-This was not a nice gesture then and it is still not very nice today.
+Walk–er was not just said; it was emphasized with a specific movement.
+On the walk, you closed your hand into a fist and brought your fist up to your face with your thumb touching your nose and your knuckles facing up.
+On ‘er’, you spread your fingers up and out with your thumb still touching your nose.
+This was not a nice gesture then, and it is still not very nice today.

-Scrooge tells the boy that he means it and if the boy is back with the turkey in less than five minutes Scrooge will give the boy a half a crown.
-A half crown today would be worth about 21 cents but in that time that was a princely sum for a young boy.
+Scrooge tells the boy that he means it and if the boy is back with the turkey in less than five minutes, Scrooge will give the boy half a crown.
+A half crown today would be worth about 21 cents, but at that time, that was a princely sum for a young boy.

 The boy was off and made it back with the butcher and the turkey before the allotted time was up.
-Scrooge paid the boy, he paid the butcher and he paid for a cab to take the butcher and the turkey to Camden town as he was making a gift of it to Bob Cratchit.
+Scrooge paid the boy, the butcher, and a cab to take the butcher and the turkey to Camden town as he was making a gift of it to Bob Cratchit.

 Scrooge attended to getting dressed, including shaving.
 Dickens tells us that shaving is hard to do when your hand is trembling but harder when you are dancing.

-Scrooge dressed in his best and went out in to the streets.
-He had such a wide smile that many people called a merry Christmas to him.
+Scrooge dressed in his best and went out into the streets.
+He had such a wide smile that many people called merry Christmas to him.
 Scrooge felt that these were the best word he had ever heard.

-He then spotted to the two gentlemen who had come into his place of business the day before collecting for charity, Scrooge had rudely offended them then, and now he knew what he had to do.
-He went up the gentlemen and asked their pardon for the day before, and then whispered what we believe to be a large sum in to ear of one of the men, for the two men’s work.
-He assures them that are a great many back payments included in the sum.
+He then spotted the two gentlemen who had come into his place of business the day before collecting for charity, Scrooge had rudely offended them then, and now he knew what he had to do.
+He went up the gentlemen and asked their pardon for the day before and then whispered what we believe to be a large sum into ear of one of the men for the two men’s work.
+He assures them that many back payments are included in the sum.
 The only thing that he asks of them is that they visit him, and they said that they would.
 Scrooge has made his first friends.

 Scrooge went to church, he walked the streets and watched the people and even patted children on the head.
-He looked continually around him at every thing and every one and found that it all brought him pleasure.
+He looked continually around him at everything and everyone and found that it all pleased him.